zainabfatima706502/software-implementation-tracker/project-plan.md

 - Notion: Documentation and knowledge base
 - Slack: Cross-functional team communication
 - GitHub: Repo + boards to simulate project tracking

+## Trello Use
+Used Trello to visualize onboarding tasks for client implementation.
+Columns: Intake, Configuration, QA, Completed.
+Each card included checklist, due dates, and labels.